 San Francisco's Frameline Film Festival may be gone - but many of the titles live on at Los Angeles' Outfest .
 Making a list of the best films of Outfest may seem like déjà vu as many of the top films I was able to see prior to the festival also played at Frameline.

-But still there are so nice additions to the list of the best films of Outfest, which plays through July 20, 2014.
+Still there are many worthy additions to the list of the best films of Outfest, which play through July 20, 2014.

-One movie that could easily make the best narrative AND documentary list is “The Circle” and it deserves to be in a special category on its own.
+One movie that could easily make the best narrative AND documentary lists is “The Circle” and it deserves to be in a special category on its own.
 The movie is a modern documentary of a couple from Switzerland and their telling of a club, or secret society, for gays.
-While they club’s newsletter had a large following that reached way beyond Zurich, the movie tells of their struggles and being branded “homosexual” in a non-accepting environment, complete with police raids and abuse.
-While compelling on its own, then the movie goes a step further.
+While the club’s newsletter had a large following that reached way beyond Zurich, the movie tells of the struggles and being branded “homosexual” in a non-accepting environment, complete with police raids and abuse.
+While compelling on its own, the movie goes a step further.
 Since their early days were not documented on film, the flashback scenes are retold with actors who are at the top of their game (and not like a poor re-enactment on a TV police reality show).
 The movie excels as both a narrative feature and a documentary and definitely should be on the top of any list.

 Here are some other standouts.